ryanspain/chromium-copy-text-as-link/readme.md

 ## Install

+> The best way to install the extension is via the Chrome Web Store [here](https://chrome.google.com/webstore/detail/copy-text-as-link/jdhbnbfdhfndpjafikjmbdabogdecenp/related).

 Installation of the extension can be achieved using source control and works with both Google Chrome and the latest version of Microsoft Edge.

 - Navigate to `chrome://extensions`.
+- Enable **Developer mode** (Top right of header).
 - Click **Load unpacked**.
 - Select and load the `src` folder.

-The best way to install the extension is via the Chrome Web Store [here](https://chrome.google.com/webstore/detail/copy-text-as-link/jdhbnbfdhfndpjafikjmbdabogdecenp/related).